-There’s a new stop along the Kentucky Bourbon Trail in Frankfort, just a stone’s throw from Buffalo Trace Distillery.
+There’s a new pitstop along the distillery trail in Frankfort, just a stone’s throw from Buffalo Trace.
 But it’s not a distillery — it’s the rebirth of a 19th-century brewery.

 Sig Luscher Brewery is now open downtown, just across the street from the Kentucky Transportation Cabinet, a cozy, 400-square-foot taproom with a small brewhouse, a bar and an enclosed deck.

 The interior of the tiny facility has the feel of a cabin, with a cathedral ceiling in the bar area, wood walls and ceilings, and bourbon barrels for tables.
 The tiny bar seats about five people, and a pair of flatscreen TVs offer entertainment for those who want to sip a beer and watch a game.

 At the bar, visitors can get a 12- or 23-ounce pour of one of two beers (currently).
 For non-beer drinkers, there’s wine and a selection of bourbons.
 For designated drivers, there’s a selection of soft drinks available.

 If you’re hungry, there are pretzel sticks with dip and steamed hot dogs, and the business opens at 7 a.m. weekdays, selling coffee and bagels.

 The branding of the business is heavily rooted in the history of the original Sig Luscher Brewery, which opened in 1866 and lasted until the founder and namesake’s death in 1891.
 Luscher was a Swiss immigrant who took over Capital Brewery and made it his own.

 Even the glassware has a vintage feel, with 12-ounce pours being served in thick tankards and the larger pours crossing the bar in bowl-shaped, dimpled krugs.